MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libapp.md

 )
 ```

-Updates the packs configuration, checking its correctness (dependencies and packs existence).
+Updates the pack configuration, checking its correctness (dependencies and availability of packs).

 To remove all packs from the configuration, you can use `pack.get_installed()`: